MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-limitations.md

 * [Create a code component](../../developer/component-framework/overview.md) that implements an accessible combo box.

 ## Expandable sections
-Expandable sections, also known as disclosures, contain content that are hidden until the user presses a button.
-There is no built-in support for these but there is a workaround.
+Expandable sections, also known as disclosures, contain content that is hidden until the user presses a button.
+There is no built-in support for these elements but there is a workaround.

 Mention the expanded state in the **[AccessibleLabel](controls/properties-accessibility.md)** of the button.
 For example, “Show more details.
 Collapsed.”
 Update the **AccessibleLabel** when the expanded state changes.
 Position the expanded content immediately after the button so that screen reader users can logically navigate to it.
 Push other content down when the section expands.